|Distance||0.9 miles roundtrip|

 From the parking lot, follow the paved path towards the loop trail, then turn right when you reach the start of the loop (it was designed for you to travel counter-clockwise).
 The first part of the trail isn't anything special, but the interpretive signs along the side will teach you a little about the area, its geologic significance, and its quarrying past.
 To your left, in the center of the loop, you'll see a large mass of granite, the origin of all of the boulders in the park.
 Once you reach the "back" side of this granitic mass, a paved side trail will take you to the engine house ruins pictured below.

 From the quarry's history to the oddity of the stacks of boulders, the Braille Trail is surely an interesting hike.
 Don't miss it on your next trip to southeastern Missouri!
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!

 Dogs are allowed on leash.
 This entire loop is wheelchair accessible, and the interpretive signs were strategically placed along the trail for easy discovery by blind people and have braille below the text.
 This is an excellent trail for kids thanks to the easiness of the hike, freedom to explore near the giant boulders, and a playground to enjoy before or after the hike.
 You can hike here in any season.
 Given its proximity to Johnson's Shut-Ins State Park, this park sees many visitors.

 From St. Louis, take Interstate 55 south.
 Take the exit for U.S. Highway 67 south toward Bonne Terre/Farmington.
 In Leadington, take the exit for Missouri Highway 32 and turn right.
 Turn left on Cedar Street (Highway N) in Bismarck and take a slight right ahead to stay on Highway N. Turn right onto Missouri Highway 21, then soon ahead, turn right into the park.